 Using ADB and Fastboot Commands in Mac Terminal

 Now that you have properly set up ADB and Fastboot on your Mac, let’s see how we can run commands.

 - Go to the Developer Options on your Android device and enable USB debugging.

 - Now, connect your Android device to your Mac.
 You should also extend the screen lock time out from display settings on your phone or tablet.

 - Open the Mac Terminal using any of the 3 methods I described above and issue the following command.

 - Keep an eye on your Android phone’s display as you run the above command and authorize ADB or USB debugging on your device by selecting Allow when prompted.

 - You’ll see your devices listed in the Mac terminal window.
-It means that ADB daemon is ready to communicate with your device.
+It means that the ADB daemon is ready to communicate with your device.

 Are you aware of the powerful features of ADB and Fastboot and the tasks you can perform using commands?
 Don’t forget to check out my huge list of commands with an explanation.
 You can even unlock the Android lock screen PIN and pattern lock using ADB commands.